mxagar/asl_alphabet_image_classification/README.md

 My initial assumption was that ResNet50 with fine-tuning should be the best option, due to the specific image classes and the large dataset.
 However, it's the VGG16 with transfer learning the one that best performed &mdash; although the accuracy is very bad: `0.149` compared to the other models.

-In the following, the confusion matrix achieved with this approach:
+In the following, the confusion matrix achieved with this approach (a complete mess :sweat_smile:):

 ![Transfer Learning: Confusion Matrix](./assets/confusion_matrix_transfer_learning.jpg)